-Today, music is her passion to celebrate World Piano Day by traveling back in time through the interesting life of an amazingly empowered woman, and world-renowned pianist: Martha Argerich.
+Today, music is her passion to celebrate World Piano Day by travelling back in time through the interesting life of an amazingly empowered woman, and world-renowned pianist: Martha Argerich.

 Born to Argentinian parents, and also born in the country at the top of the American continent, Martha Argerich considers music her mother tongue since childhood.
 Her very natural phrasing allows her to represent music above and beyond performing it.
 She never tried to cultivate an image like the legend of the classical music world that she is, at least not in conventional terms.
 However, she is considered one of the most important pianists of the time.

 Consciously or unconsciously, if music is your passion, no matter how old you are, in order to do a quality job, the musical style you want to go through must be chosen, studied, and learned as mandatory knowledge.
-As an interpreter, in order to capture not only the attention but also gain the admiration of the listener, you have to immerse yourself in a story, an era, a style, so that the message to be transmitted is clear and of high quality.
+As an interpreter, in order to capture not only the attention but also gain the admiration of the listener, you have to immerse yourself in a story, an era, or a style, so that the message to be transmitted is clear and of high quality.
 Knowledge and skill are strictly fundamental, going hand in hand with intelligence, a factor with which one can be born, but nevertheless, it is important to recognize that educational training is a key piece so that this mental faculty continues to develop throughout your life, then experience and context, will serve as very important qualities for the development of intelligence.

 It was at the age of six that she had her first musical epiphany.